martincusack979/data-representation-project/README.md

 5. Run using Python interpreter 3.9.18.

 ### This repository contains:
-1. A folder entitled **dvds_Database_files** containing all the Python files used in setting up the database for the project.
+1. A folder entitled **dvds_Database_files** containing all the Python files used in creating the database functions for the project.
-2. A folder entitled **HTMLfiles**  containing all the individual HTML and Javascript files which were created for the project.
+2. A folder entitled **HTMLfiles** containing all the separate HTML and JavaScript files which were created for the web interface.
-3. A HTML file entitled **dvdViewer.html** containing HTML and Javascript used in creating my **DVDs** web page, and also containing all the AJAX requests required to interact with the API.
+3. A HTML file entitled **dvdViewer.html** which contains the web interface and the AJAX requests required to perfrom CRUD operations.
 4. A Python file entitled **dvds_server.py** which contains the Flask server which was created for the project.
 The server provides a RESTful API which performs CRUD operations on DVDs.
-5. An **images folder**.
+5. An **images** folder.
-6. A .gitignore file and a readme file.
+6. A **.gitignore** file and a **readme** file.

+### Project - Flask server with RESTful API:

 I decided to choose the type A, or simple, project option.
 I went with this option mainly because so much of the content in the module was quite new to me
 (I had not taken the "Applied Databases" or "Web Aplications" modules before because I had deferred these and will be taking them in the Spring 2024 semester).
-For this reason, I decided to choose the simpler option so that I would not be overloaded with too much new material which I was not familiar with.
+For this reason, I decided to choose the simpler project option so that I would not be overloaded with too much new material which I was not familiar with.

+I created a webpage called DVDS, modelled on the Books example outlined in the course notes.

 ## References
 ***